Technikradio/Node-Api/README.md

 MaxVerison=#can be left emty if the are no known DLL=~\Exampleplugin\plugin.dll#the only thing which is important

-We think it is better if the extra stuff of the plugin (everything exept for the *.cfg file) is stored in a folder because it could be a huge mess if you have multiple plugins installed.
+We think it is better if the extra stuff of the plugin is stored in a folder because it could be a huge mess if you have multiple plugins installed.